Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

 \section{Introduction}

-Establishing causal relationships between an outcome and multiple covariates is a fundamental objective in various fields, including education \citep{nye2000effects}, economics \citep{duflo2007using, ludwig2013long}, epidemiology \citep{baicker2013oregon}, and computer science \citep{scholkopf2021toward, scholkopf2022causality, farrell2018deep, sharma2020dowhy}.
-In many cases, the causal structure is unknown: some covariates may affect the outcome, others may be affected by the outcome, {some are confounded with a hidden variable,} and some may have no causal connection at all.
-In such settings, statistical learning approaches that focus on minimizing training errors tend to capture correlations present in the data, but fail to disentangle true causal relationships.
-This limitation highlights the need for methods capable of learning not just predictive models, but also the underlying causal structure, identifying causal variables, and estimating their effects.
+Establishing causal relationships between an outcome and multiple covariates is a fundamental objective in various fields, including marketing and economics \citep{duflo2007using, ludwig2013long, varian2016causal}, epidemiology \citep{baicker2013oregon}, and computer science \citep{scholkopf2021toward, scholkopf2022causality}.
+In many cases, the causal structure is unknown: some covariates may affect the outcome, others may be influenced by the outcome, some may share unobserved confounders, and others may have no causal connection at all.
+In such settings, methods that focus on minimizing prediction error often capture spurious correlations rather than true causal effects.
+To facilitate the discussion, we introduce a concrete example that will serve as a running illustration throughout the paper. \begin{Example} Consider a company aiming to identify which advertising channels causally drive sales $Y$.
+Suppose it tracks two key engagement metrics: $X_1$, the clicks from search ads on Google, and $X_2$, the engagements from social media ads.
+Several plausible causal structures could underlie these variables, as illustrated in Figure \ref{fig: eg-1}: (a) $X_1 \to Y \to X_2$: search ad clicks increase sales, and higher sales bring more customers to generate social engagement; (b) $X_2 \to Y, X_2\to X_1$: social media engagement drives sales and also leads customers to perform additional search activity; (c) $X_1\to Y\leftarrow X_2$: both search ad clicks and social media engagements directly boost sales.
+In the figure, each arrow represents the causal relationship from one variable to another where the orange arrow represents true cause of $Y$. \end{Example}

-A thought experiment from \cite{beery2018recognition} illustrates the advantage of a causal model compared to a standard prediction model trained to minimize the training error.
-Consider the task of classifying images of cows and camels, where cows are predominantly photographed in green pastures and camels in brown deserts.
-Let $X_1$ represent the animal's shape and $X_2$ represent the background color, with the outcome label $Y \in \{{\rm cow}, {\rm camel}\}$.
-A standard model trained to minimize training error would rely on $X_2$ (background color) for the predictions, leading to errors when cows appear on brown beaches.
-This scenario underscores the importance of distinguishing causal features like $X_1$ (animal's shape) from spurious correlations such as $X_2$ (background color).
-This process - separating the true causes of the outcome from non-causal features and estimating their effects - is referred to as causal discovery.